-While Memorial Day and Veterans Day acknowledge the service and sacrifices of our military members, it's essential to understand the difference between the two.
+While Memorial Day, Veterans Day, and Armed Forces Day acknowledge the service and sacrifices of our military members, it's essential to understand the difference between these important days.

 Veterans are often thanked for their service on Memorial Day and during the holiday weekend when we should be honoring our fallen heroes who died in service to our country.
 Some veterans will politely acknowledge your appreciation and continue with their day.
 Some will gently remind you that today is not about them.
 Some may show frustration for your not understanding the difference between Memorial Day and Veterans Day.